Himamaylan: Geography

 Himamaylan is located at the centre-most cove on the coastline of Negros Island.
 Himamaylan has a natural harbour characterised by deep waters favourable to access by marine vessels.

 Located in the centre of the island, the city is conducive to operations reaching all parts of the country and the rest of Southeast Asia from a strategic point.
 Most portions of the city are plains and generally have fertile soil, conducive for agriculture.
 The city's rivers are 12 ft or deeper, providing drainage for farmland.

-This city is 75 km south of Bacolod, the provincial capital.
+This city is 75 km south of Bacolod, the provincial capital, and 140 km from Dumaguete.